NVIDIA/NeMo-Curator/tutorials/multilingual_data_curation/README.md

 Above, steps 1-3 and step 6 are run on the CPU.
 Meanwhile, steps 4 and 5 are run on the GPU.

+For fuzzy deduplication, we recommend using the `5_fuzzy_deduplication.py` script.
+If there are limiting factors such as dataset size, compute resources, and/or time, we recommend running each stage of fuzzy deduplication as its own job on Slurm.
+Please refer to the `fuzzy_deduplication_stages/` directory for more information on how to do this.

 To start a job, please edit `scripts/start-slurm.sh` to match the expectations and parameters of the current job.
+We suggest several places to customize parameters, marked by `TODO`s.
-Then, submit your job with `sbatch start-slurm.sh`.
+You can submit your Slurm job with `sbatch start-slurm.sh`.

 To perform exact substring deduplication, please refer to: https://github.com/google-research/deduplicate-text-datasets/tree/master